tvtroid/tvtroid.github.io/app/_posts/2021-07-24-new-toeic-test.md

 - Questions testing the understanding of three related texts
 - A small increase in the number of single- and multiple-passage questions
 - New questions about understating the writer’s words in context

+TOEIC® is a registered trademark of Educational Testing Service (ETS).
+This product is not endorsed or approved by ETS.